 To schedule an appointment for rapid HIV or rapid Hep C test,

 You can also get HIV and Hep C tests through Open Aid Alliance or FDH & Associates at 127 N Higgins Ave, Suite 203, (406) 829-8075.

 As of 2016, the American Academy of Pediatrics is recommending an HIV screening for adolescents between 16 and 18 years old.
 This is to address the latest federal statistics that show 1 in 4 new HIV infections occurs in youth 13 to 24. … and about 60% of all youth with HIV don’t know they are infected.

-Health care providers must report all suspected and confirmed infectious disease cases that are on the list of reportable diseases in Montana.
+Healthcare providers must report all suspected and confirmed infectious disease cases that are on the communicable disease reporting instructions below.
 Fill out the appropriate form (see list below) and fax to our confidential number: (406) 258-3610.